|

 the whores, not unkindly.

-Eowyn shook her head.
-I am looking for my sister,
+I am looking for my sister, Eowyn replied.
+She

-she said.
-She was kidnapped by slavers some years ago, and
+was kidnapped by slavers some years ago, and our parents have

-our parents have never recovered.
-I just want to find her and
+never recovered.
+I just want to find her and take her home...

 The women were sympathetic and made several suggestions, which

-or having heard of, a tall, dark woman called Riya.
+or having heard of, a tall, dark woman named Riya.

 By the time Legolas, Eowyn and Rimush reached the Boarding House

 it was dark.
-The men were sitting in the lobby, drinking fruit
+Their friends were sitting in the lobby, drinking

-cordial and eating savouries.
-Gwirith was upstairs, sleeping.
+fruit cordial and eating savouries; Gwirith was upstairs, sleeping.

 She is exhausted, explained Oliel.
 Now that